Aashish28/jerryslide/ABAP/010_How_to_add_syntax_highlight_in_new_ABAP.md

 * view
 * #CHECK
 * #SYSTEM_LANGUAGE - workaround, actually it is not a keyword - Jerry 2016-12-4 20:54PM from Germany to China - the highlight for word with # does not work!
+Neither for $projection.
+* but sylangu can work